iambenkis/Awesome-book-with-Es6/README.md

 # Awesome books

-In this project, We build the Awesome books application by using JavaScript classes.
+In this project, We build the Awesome books application by using JavaScript classes

 ## Built With